Airport Experience – Are You Letting Down Your Precious 2021 Travelers?

 Extra masks at prominent places, live musicians (we can hook you up with some!), or tools like short story dispensers to take people’s minds off the lines of faceless figures around them.
 Bring back your volunteers to distribute beautiful, delicious individually wrapped cookies.

 Most of all, have fun taking care of your precious passengers!
 These are the individuals who support our industry.
-Thank them with pleasant, empathetic, and fun experience design.
+Thank them with pleasant, empathetic, and fun customer experience design.

 Proactive Queue Management